Knowledge

 Introduction to REST API with Nodejs: A Beginner's Tutorial

-In this introductory lesson, we’ll walk through the methods of developing a Nodejs REST API.
-With building up the development environment to defining API endpoints, establishing a database connection, testing the API, and ultimately deploying it, we will go through the full procedure step-by-step.
+In this introductory lesson, we’ll explore ‘what is REST API in Node.js’ and walk through the methods of developing a Node.js REST API.
+From setting up the development environment to defining API endpoints, establishing a database connection, testing the API, and ultimately deploying it, we will cover the entire process in a detailed step-by-step manner.

 Before getting into the specifics, let’s quickly go over what a REST API is and its benefits.
 Web services are developed using the architectural design known as REST.
 It is a well-known method for creating web applications because it enables many systems to connect with one another and exchange data in a uniform manner.